patonlab/GoodVibes/README.md

 *	The `-s` option specifies the solvent.
 The amount of free space accessible to the solute is computed based on the solvent's molecular and bulk densities.
 This is then used to correct the volume available to each molecule from the ideal gas approximation used in the Sackur-Tetrode calculation of translational entropy, as proposed by [Shakhnovich and Whitesides](http://pubs.acs.org/doi/abs/10.1021/jo970944f).<sup>4</sup> The keywords H2O, toluene, DMF (N,N-dimethylformamide), AcOH (acetic acid) and chloroform are recognized.
 * the `--spc` option can be used to obtain single point energy corrected values.
 For multi-step jobs in which a frequency calculation is followed by an additional (e.g. single point energy) calculation, the energy is taken from the final job and all thermal corrections are taken from the frequency calculation.
 Alternatively, the energy can be taken from an additional file.
 *	The `--xyz` option will write all Cartesian coordinates to an xyz file.
+* the `--imag` option will print any imaginary frequencies (in wavenumbers) for each structure.
+Presently, all are reported.
+The hard-coded variable im_freq_cutoff can be edited to change this.

 #### Example 1: a Grimme-type quasi-harmonic correction with a (Grimme type) cut-off of 100 cm<sup>-1</sup>
 ```python